tobylad/touchstone-acquire/README.md

 *Filtering targets*
 -Click how you'd like to filter the targets using the 'Filter by:' dropdown.
+-Clear the current filters by clicking the 'clear filters' button.
 -Note: Only one filter at a time can be used, and no updates can be made to a target while the list is filtered.

+*Legend*
+-The 'toggle legend' shows what target status each icon represents.

 **Backlog**